iulianwebdev/array_merge_callback/README.md

 For existing keys it will apply the **Action** provided.

 An **Action** has the following properties
-'keys'  - keys that the Action should be applied to 'level' - level or depth on which the Action is valid (other levels won't be touched)
+'keys'  - that the Action should be applied to
+'level' - depth on which the Action is valid (other levels won't be touched)

 Level starts from 1;
-Level = 0 - Action will be applied on all the nodes or the keys specified.
+Level = 0 - Action will be applied on all the nodes or the keys specified on all levels.

 ### Example
 ```